CMU-Perceptual-Computing-Lab/openpose/.github/issue_template.md

 ### Posting rules
+1. **No duplicated posts, only 1 new post opened a day, and up to 2 opened a week**.
+Otherwise, extrict user bans will occur.
-1. **Duplicated posts will not be answered**.
-Check the [FAQ](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/faq.md) section, other GitHub issues, and general documentation before posting.
+    - Check the [FAQ](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/faq.md) section, other GitHub issues, and general documentation before posting.
 E.g., **low-speed, out-of-memory, output format, 0-people detected, installation issues, ...**).
+    - Keep posting all your issues in the same post.
+    - No bans if you are unsure whether the post is duplicated!
-2. **Fill** the **Your System Configuration section (all of it or it will not be answered!)** if you are facing an error or unexpected behavior.
-Feature requests or some other type of posts might not require it.
+2. **Fill all** the **Your System Configuration section** if you are facing an error or unexpected behavior.
+Some posts (e.g., feature requests) might not require it.
 3. **No questions about training or 3rd party libraries**:
     - OpenPose only implements testing.
+For training, check [OpenPose train](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train).
-    - Caffe errors/issues, check [Caffe](http://caffe.berkeleyvision.org) documentation.
+    - Caffe errors/issues: Check [Caffe](http://caffe.berkeleyvision.org) documentation.
-    - CUDA check failed errors: They are usually fixed by re-installing CUDA, then re-installing the proper cuDNN version, and then re-compiling (or re-installing) OpenPose.
-Otherwise, check for help in CUDA forums.
+    - CUDA/cuDNN check failed errors: They are usually fixed by re-installing CUDA, then re-installing the proper cuDNN version, then rebooting, and then re-installing OpenPose.
+Otherwise, check Nvidia/CUDA/cuDNN forums.
-    - OpenCV errors: Install the default/pre-compiled OpenCV or check for online help.
+    - OpenCV errors: Install the default/pre-compiled OpenCV or check for OpenCV online help.
-4. Set a **proper issue title**: add the Ubuntu/Windows keyword and be specific (e.g., do not call it: `Error`).
+4. Set a **proper issue title**: Add the OS (Ubuntu, Windows) and be specific (e.g., do not call it: `Error`).
 5. Only English comments.
+6. Remove these posting rules from your post but follow them!
-Posts which do not follow these rules will be **ignored, closed, or reported** with no further clarification.
+Posts which do not follow these rules will be **ignored/deleted** and those **users banned** with no further clarification.